- Giving notice to the council

-It is an offence for a person to start demolition works without giving six weeks notice prior to commencement and should a person commence demolition they are liable to prosecution.
+It is an offence for a person to start demolition works without giving 6 weeks' notice prior to commencement and should a person commence demolition they are liable to prosecution.

 Written notice to the Local Authority must specify the building, details of the works of demolition and the person undertaking the work.
 Also that:

-- The occupiers of adjacent buildings have been informed, and compliance with the Party Wall Act has been achieved (for futher information about the Party Wall Act please see the link in the external links section below)
+- The occupiers of adjacent buildings have been informed, and compliance with the Party Wall Act has been achieved.
+Further information on the Party Wall Act (external link)

 - The gas supply for the building has been terminated

 - The electricity supply for the building has been terminated

 - The water supply for the building has been terminated

 - Drainage from the building/site will be sealed

 - How the site will be secured following completion

 Anyone who intends to demolish a building or a part of a building, whether the owner or the demolition contractor, must serve the above-mentioned notice on the council's Building Control Department informing of their intentions before demolition work starts.
 Demolition may not commence until the council has given permission or a period of 6 weeks has elapsed.
 Please note that there is a charge of £285 (no VAT) to register the intended demolition with this Authority, and an invoice will be issued following receipt of your notification.